aurorascharff/next16-airline/README.md

 ## Features

-- **[Cache Components](https://nextjs.org/docs/app/api-reference/config/next-config-js/cacheComponents)** cache the shared flight catalog, search results, and per-flight offers with [`'use cache: remote'`](https://nextjs.org/docs/app/api-reference/directives/use-cache-remote) so serverless instances share one cache, while the active traveler is resolved with [`'use cache: private'`](https://nextjs.org/docs/app/api-reference/directives/use-cache-private) so each user sees only their own trips.
+- **[Cache Components](https://nextjs.org/docs/app/api-reference/config/next-config-js/cacheComponents)** put the airport catalog in the static shell with `'use cache'`, cache search results and per-flight offers with [`'use cache: remote'`](https://nextjs.org/docs/app/api-reference/directives/use-cache-remote) so serverless instances share one cache, and resolve the active traveler with [`'use cache: private'`](https://nextjs.org/docs/app/api-reference/directives/use-cache-private) so each user sees only their own trips.
 - **[Partial Prefetching](https://nextjs.org/docs/app/guides/adopting-partial-prefetching)** keeps a shared route shell ready and prefetches the next URL-specific booking step, including its cached offer, before navigation.
 - **[Server Functions](https://nextjs.org/docs/app/getting-started/mutating-data)** confirm and cancel trips, then invalidate only the tags they change with [`updateTag`](https://nextjs.org/docs/app/api-reference/functions/updateTag), so a seat taken by one traveler shows as occupied for the next.
 - **[React Compiler](https://react.dev/learn/react-compiler)** memoizes components and hooks automatically, so the code needs no manual `useMemo` or `useCallback`.